Transnational Corporation of Nigeria

 Transnational Corporation Plc (or Transcorp Group) is a diversified conglomerate with strategic investments and core interests in the hospitality, power and energy sectors.
-A publicly quoted conglomerate with a diversified shareholders base of about 300,000 investors, its notable assets include Transcorp Hotels Plc owner of Transcorp Hilton Hotel, Abuja and Aura by Transcorp Hotels; Transcorp Power Plc, Transafam Power Limited, and Transcorp Energy Limited (operator of OPL 281 and AEDC).
-As of Q2 2023, Transcorp Group’s market capitalization is in excess of N540bn.
+A publicly quoted conglomerate with a diversified shareholders base of about 300,000 investors, its notable assets include Transcorp Hotels Plc owner of Transcorp Hilton Hotel, Transcorp Power Plc, Transafam Power Limited, and Transcorp Energy Limited (operator of OPL 281 and AEDC).
+As of Q2 2023, Transcorp Group's market capitalization is in excess of N540bn.

 Origin

 Transnational Corporation Plc was incorporated on 16 November 2004.
 The original concept was that Transcorp would be a conglomerate, similar to the South Korean chaebol conglomerates.